 - If you don't have ticket CCs enabled, you can only merge two tickets if they are from the same requester.

-- The most recent public comment from the ticket being closed with the merge appears in the new ticket's comment thread with a link to the closed ticket, where you can review previous comments.
+- The most recent public comment from the ticket being closed with the merge appears in the merge window.
+You can choose to remove or edit the comment.
+Otherwise, the most recent public comment is included in the new ticket's comment with a link to the closed ticket.
+You can review previous comments in the closed ticket.
 No other comments appear directly in the new ticket.

 - Ticket fields, including Tags, Type, Priority, and Status, aren't carried over from the ticket being closed with the merge.
 Only fields that are filled out in the new ticket are saved.